Emergency arbitrator

 How to commence an emergency arbitration

-- Attach proof of payment of the registration fee.
+- proof of payment of the costs for the emergency proceedings.

 - Email your completed application to emergencyarbitrator@sccarbitrationinstitute.com.